Harnessing the Power of Money for the Public Interest

 The remarkable success of the Commonwealth Bank was attributed to two men: Denison Miller, its first governor, and King O’Malley, its key proponent.
 Both had been bankers themselves and knew the great secret of banking: that banks create the money they lent simply by writing accounting entries into the deposit account of borrowers.
 They turned this insight to the advantage of the public.

-Before coming to America O’Malley worked in a small New York bank owned by his uncle….
+Before coming to Australia O’Malley worked in a small New York bank owned by his uncle….
 He had been much impressed by the way his uncle had created credit.
 A bank could create the credit and at the same time manufacture the debit to balance it.
 That was the big discovery of O’Malley’s banking career.

 In 1901 O’Malley went into the first Federal Parliament of Australia as a one-man pressure group to established a Commonwealth Bank.